How Do You Spell Extinct

 Understanding the Process of Extinction

 Extinction is a natural process.
 Throughout Earth's history, species have arisen and disappeared, reflecting the dynamic nature of life.
-However, the current rate of extinction is alarmingly high, significantly exceeding the natural background rate.
+Still, the current rate of extinction is alarmingly high, significantly exceeding the natural background rate.
 This accelerated extinction rate is primarily attributed to human activities.

 Several factors contribute to species extinction: